sven-cork/art-connoisseur/TEST_VALIDATION.md

 ### JavaScript Validation
  JavaCript validation was carried out using [jshint](https://jshint.com/).
- Alert regarding 'let' variable availability in ES6.
+ Alert regarding 'let' variable availability in ES6, no other comments.
   [![JavaScript validation with jshint](media/jshint.png)]